jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 materials (SBOMs), which provide software transparency to customers.
-SBOMs enable organizations to manage their supply chain risk for the software thats deployed across their enterprise.
+SBOMs enable organizations to manage their supply chain risk for the software that’s deployed across their enterprise.
 Since 2019, we have
 contributed to cross\-